Keep Your Startup Out Of The Sand

 - Product – Where a company produces and sells its own products.

-This is, of course, over generalized, and there are many companies that operate in more than one of the above categories.
-In this article, we’ll focus on product-based businesses, and the product side of a combined business.
+This is, of course, very generalized, and there are many companies that operate in more than one of the above categories.
+In this article, we'll focus on product-based businesses, and the product side of a combined business.

-A business (or Startup or Venture) that is the source of a product, where that product is intended as a tool to create revenue.
+Definition: A business (or Startup or Venture) that is the source of a product.
+These are businesses where the product(s) is created or manufactured as a tool to create revenue.
 A product can be physical, digital, or conceptual.

-We’ll deal with all of these in one generic swipe, but remember that each business and each product is unique.
+What is a "Resource"?
 Take a minute and list all of your entrepreneurial resources.
 Really, write them down.

 Resources are all the things that are available to help move your business forward.